phranck/Cappuccino-Templates/README.md

 ###Via Package Manager
 This is really the easiest way to install the templates (and all the other plugins or color schemes too).
-There is cool Package Manager project on Github called [Alcatraz](https://github.com/mneorr/Alcatraz).
+There is a cool Package Manager project on Github called [Alcatraz](https://github.com/mneorr/Alcatraz).
 Just clone it, compile it and restart Xcode.

 --